Rent information

 Rent Increase

-Every year we review our rent level using government guidelines, which set out that rents can be increased by inflation (as measured by September CPI) plus 1%.
+Every year we set our rent levels within government guidelines, which set out that rents can be increased by inflation (as measured by September Consumer Price Index) plus 1%.

 How is your money spent?

 The rent rise will help us to continue to deliver important services, including repairs, maintenance and improvements to your home.
-It also means we can support our teams to tackle anti-social behaviour, help with benefit claims and money worries, keep our communities clean and green and build much needed new homes.
+It also means we can support our teams to tackle anti-social behaviour, help with benefit claims and money concerns, keep our communities clean and green as well as building much needed new homes.

 Finding it hard to pay your rent?